Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Introduction

-The Pachner moves are four local moves that can be used to modify a triangulation without changing the underlying topological space; Pachner showed that any two triangulations of the same 3-manifold are connected by a finite sequence of such moves \cite{Pachner1991}.
-We focus on two of the four Pachner moves: the \textbf{2-3 move}, which replaces two distinct tetrahedra attached along a triangular face with three distinct tetrahedra attached around an edge; and the \textbf{3-2 move}, which is the inverse of the 2-3 move. \footnote{The other moves are the 1-4 move, which subdivides a single tetrahedron, and its inverse the 4-1 move.} These moves are illustrated in Figure \ref{fig:pachnerMove}.
+The most well-known elementary moves are the \emph{Pachner moves} (also often called \emph{bistellar flips}).
+For $3$-dimensional triangulations, the four Pachner moves---illustrated in Figures~\ref{fig:pachnerMove} and~\ref{fig:1-4Move}---are: \begin{itemize} \item the \textbf{2-3 move}, which replaces two distinct tetrahedra attached along a triangular face with three distinct tetrahedra attached around an edge; \item the \textbf{3-2 move}, which is the inverse of the 2-3 move; \item the \textbf{1-4 move}, which subdivides a single tetrahedron into four distinct tetrahedra attached around a vertex; and \item the \textbf{4-1 move}, which is the inverse of the 1-4 move. \end{itemize} Pachner showed that any two triangulations of the same $3$-manifold are connected by a finite sequence of these moves~\cite{Pachner1991}.

-We restrict our attention to these two Pachner moves because every 3-manifold triangulation can be converted into a \emph{one-vertex} triangulation of the same 3-manifold \cite{jaco03-0-efficiency}, and because\textemdash by independent work of Matveev \cite{Matveev2007} and Piergallini \cite{Piergallini1988}\textemdash any two one-vertex triangulations of the same 3-manifold are connected by a finite sequence of 2-3 and 3-2 moves.
-(In fact, as we discuss in section \ref{sec:prelims}, the Matveev-Piergallini result extends to more general settings than just one-vertex triangulations of compact 3-manifolds \cite{BenedettiPetronio1995, BenedettiPetronio1997, Amendola2005}.)
-So, to verify that two triangulations of the same 3-manifold are homeomorphic, it is enough to convert them into one-vertex triangulations, and then search for a sequence of 2-3 and 3-2 moves that connect the two one-vertex triangulations.

-The trouble with looking for sequences of 2-3 and 3-2 moves is that such a sequence need not have any particular structure, so we have to resort to a blind search.
-Thus, one potential way to improve this technique would be to prove the existence of a more structured sequence.
-For example, we could consider the following types of sequences: \begin{itemize} \item A \textbf{monotonic sequence} is a sequence consisting precisely of: a series of 2-3 moves, followed by a series of 3-2 moves. \item A \textbf{semi-monotonic sequence} is a sequence consisting precisely of: a series of 2-3 moves, then a series of \emph{2-0 moves} (defined in section \ref{sec:prelims}), and then a series of 3-2 moves. \end{itemize}

-We have a strong theoretical reason to be interested in sequences with extra structure: If, as part of a proof, we would like to assume the existence of a sequence of moves connecting two triangulations, it could be helpful to strengthen this assumption by exploiting the structure of a sequence that is (for instance) monotonic or semi-monotonic.

-With this in mind, we show in section \ref{sec:semiMono} (as a special case of a more general theorem) that any two one-vertex triangulations $\mathcal{T}$ and $\mathcal{U}$ of the same 3-manifold are connected by a semi-monotonic sequence.
-We also briefly discuss how our proof technique could potentially extend to a proof that $\mathcal{T}$ and $\mathcal{U}$ are connected by a monotonic sequence; whether such a monotonic sequence must always exist remains an open problem.